A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 To maximize distribution and bookings, you need to list on online travel agencies (OTAs), metasearch aggregators, online marketplaces, and any smaller sites that are relevant to your niche.

 Managing vacation rentals is no easy task, though.
-So you need a vacation rental channel manager.
+So having a vacation rental channel manager is not only helpful, it can help any business scale.

 Here’s why.